A code compliance certificate is the last milestone to complete consented building work.

-This certificate is issued by the council under Section 95 of the Building Act 2004, confirming that the council is satisfied that the building work undertaken complies with the approved building consent.
+This certificate is issued by the council under Section 95 of the Building Act 2004(external link), confirming that the council is satisfied that the building work undertaken complies with the approved building consent.

-We encourage you (or your agent) to provide the construction documentation, as listed on the Building Consent Construction Documentation and Advice Notes document provided with your building consent after an inspection has been “passed” - it will assist with the timely processing of your application for code compliance certificate.
+We encourage you (or your agent) to provide the construction documentation, as listed on the Building Consent Construction Documentation and Advice Notes document provided with your building consent, throughout the build - it will assist with the timely processing of your application for code compliance certificate.

 Online: Submit documents using Online Services via the "Upload additional information" option.